oconnor663/blake2_simd/README.md

 BLAKE2b` by about 5%.
 This turns out to be a GCC vs LLVM effect.
 The Arch Linux libsodium package is built with GCC, which seems to do better than Clang or rustc under `-mavx2`/`target_feature(enable="avx2")`.
-If I build libsodium locally under Clang, it's 14% slower.
-Clang and rustc seem to do better than GCC under `-march=native`/`target-cpu=native`.
+If I build `sneves BLAKE2b` under GCC, it catches up with libsodium, and if I build libsodium under Clang, it's 14% slower.
+However, GCC doesn't seem to benefit from `-march=native`/`target-cpu=native`, while Clang and rustc do better:
-Here are those figures:

 ```table
 ╭─────────────────────────┬────────────╮